-Join Garrick Chow for an in-depth discussion in this video Getting organized, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Getting organized, part of Learning SONAR X2.

 Garrick: So now that we've seen various ways…to record, import, and edit audio in SONAR,…in this chapter we're going to focus on how to mix all of our audio together.…Essentially, mixing involves adjusting the levels…of each track relative to the levels…of the other tracks, to produce a pleasing combination or mix of the project.…But before we get to actually mixing, I want to spend some time…looking at some ways you can organize your project to make it more manageable.…I've opened up the project called Mixing01 and this is a nearly…complete version of the song we've…been playing around with throughout this course.…One of the biggest challenges of working with…multitrack recordings is managing all of those separate tracks.…